-I've been asked many times what kind of fencing works best for goats.
+I've been asked many times what kind of goat fence works best.
 Goats can be accomplished escape artists, and it takes excellent fencing to keep goats in their pen.

-What is the most effective fencing for your goat enclosure?
-I'm going to spill the beans and tell you what kinds of fencing have worked and what hasn't worked for us in our years of keeping dairy goats.
+What is the most effective goat fencing?
+I'm going to spill the beans and tell you what kinds of fencing have worked for us and what hasn't worked in our many years of keeping dairy goats.

 Take my word for it, you need at least two goats to keep each other company and prevent boredom.